ibm-cloud-docs/account/billing-faq.md

 Promo codes are typically based on short phrases, like `PROMO200`.
 If you have an alphanumeric code, such as `a1b2c3def456`, it's a different type of code that is referred to as a feature code.
 You might be looking for information on feature codes and subscription codes.
 For more information, see [Applying feature codes](/docs/account?topic=account-codes) and [Applying subscription codes](/docs/account?topic=account-subscription_code).

-If you can't apply a promo code that you received from {{site.data.keyword.Bluemix_notm}} Sales or an educational provider, contact sales or the provider for more help.
+If you can't apply a promo code that you received from {{site.data.keyword.cloud_notm}} Sales or an educational provider, contact sales or the provider for more help.
 {: note}

 ## Why did I get invoiced when I have remaining promotion credits?